OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 **VIRTUAL MACHINE MANAGEMENT**

-- Virtual infrastructure management adjusted to enterprise data centers with full control, monitoring and accounting of virtual infrastructure resources
+- Virtual infrastructure management adjusted to enterprise data centers with full control, monitoring and accounting of virtual  resources

 - Virtual machine image management through :ref:`catalogs of disk images <img_guide>` (termed datastores) with OS installations, persistent data sets or empty data blocks that are created within the datastore